ELIXIR-IIB-training/popgen2019/day3/python_1.md

 Python2.x will be dismissed in 2020.
 Current relase is Python3.x.
 Read more about [current Python release](https://wiki.python.org/moin/Python2orPython3)

+The name Python was inspired by the [Monty Python](http://www.montypython.com/python_The_Pythons/14) comedy series.

 | | |
 |----|----|